grafana/loki/docs/getting-started/logcli.md

     Run a LogQL query.

-    The default output of this command are log entries (combination of timestamp, labels, and log line) along with metainformation about the query made to Loki.
-The metainformation can be filtered out using the --quiet flag.
-Raw log lines (i.e., no labels or timestamp) can be retrieved using -oraw.
+    The default output of this command are log entries (combination of timestamp, labels, and log line) along with various extra information about the query and its results.
+Raw log lines (i.e., no labels or timestamp) can be retrieved by passing the flag "-o raw", while the extra information (URL queried, set of common labels, excluded labels) can be suppressed with the --quiet flag.

     When running a metrics query, this command outputs multiple data points between the start and the end query time.
 This produces values that are